FYI-Math

 Mathematics BA and Preliminary Single Subject Credential in Mathematics

-What is the FYI-Math Program?
+What is FYI-Math?

-Is the FYI-Math Program for you?
+Is FYI-Math for you?

-The FYI-Math Program is designed for entering freshmen who are able to commit to a full-time program and intend to be mathematics majors.
+FYI-Math is designed for entering freshmen who are able to commit to a full-time program and intend to be mathematics majors.
 Students must be ready to take Math 150A (first semester calculus) and freshman composition during the fall semester of their freshman year.
 To determine which math and English courses students are ready for, they must take the Entry Level Mathematics (ELM) Examination and the English Placement Test (EPT) in the spring before they enter CSUN, unless they are exempt from the tests.
 They must also take the Mathematics Placement Test (MPT).
 Information about all tests may be found at the Testing Center Website or by calling 818-677-2369.
 (Note that students must place into Math 150A and freshman composition in order to participate in the program.)

 Note for entering FYI-Math students

 Students who will begin the FYI-Math Program in the fall should make an appointment to meet with an advisor in the Science and Math Student Services Center (SMSSC)/EOP to discuss which general education courses they should take.
+A detailed list of general education courses is here.

 FYI-Math Sequence of Classes for students who entered: